 Ohio law provides job protections to those employees that report or oppose illegal or unsafe conduct or work conditions, such as OSHA violations, embezzlement, unlawful discrimination, or patient abuse, to name a few.
 However, in order to have the protections under the law, there are a lot of steps that each employee must take, including making a written complaint.
 That is why it is absolutely critical for any employee confronted with illegal or unsafe conduct or work conditions at work to immediately consult with employment law lawyers in order to make sure that everything is done right.
 If you wait until you are fired, you may have already lost your claim.
 Do not wait.
 If you have seen any illegal or dangerous conduct on your job, then the best thing you can do is call the right attorney to schedule a free and confidential consultation.

 The materials available at the top of this whistle blower claims page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “what should I do if I am being harassed for reporting my manager for stealing from patients, “how do I find the best wrongful termination lawyer in Ohio?”, “Can I sue if I was fired today after reporting dangerous conditions to HR?”, “what should I do if my supervisor wants me to help coverup health code violation?” or “can my boss fired me for refusing to hide illegal activities at work?”, it would be best for you to contact an Ohio attorney to obtain advice with respect to particular whistleblower claims questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney Brian Spitz, or any individual attorney.